The High Priestess Tarot Card Meaning

 For potential partnerships, the High Priestess hints at a lack of interest for the seeker.
 When you are searching for love, your complexity and allure draw others towards you.
 For women, it’s the quintessential “I don’t need a man” card.
 It can suggest playing hard to get.
 Sometimes, it can suggest a relationship between a mentor and mentee.

 Career and Work:

 A career represented by the High Priestess is a deeply emotionally fulfilling one.
 This card commonly represents work related to spirituality and counseling.
 This can take the form of a religious leader, a psychic, astrologer, tarot reader, psychologist, or counselor.
 Anything that involves healing, guiding, and uncovering deeper mysteries.
 Jobs related to uncovering secrets and hidden motives are favored as well.
-If you receive this card as representing your strengths or abilities, then you have a gift for uncovering the truth of situations.
+If you receive this card as representing your strengths or abilities, then you have a gift for uncovering the truth.
 Others may have difficulties connecting the dots as fast as you do.
 Trust your assessments of people.

 People and Personalities:

 In traditional tarot, this is the card of the “dark, mysterious woman”.
 Of course, it can apply to men as well!
 Individuals represented by the High Priestess may seem cold at first glance.
 In truth, they’re deeply introspective.
 They’re quiet because they listen carefully to others.
 They’re incredibly thoughtful and perceptive.
 If the High Priestess shows up as an unknown person in your reading, then be on the lookout for a mentor to appear in your life.
-She also represents a person who may arrive with a hidden piece of information regarding an issue.
+She also represents a person who may arrive with a hidden piece of information.
 If the card represents you, then get ready because you are being called to step into a mentoring role for others.

 High Priestess Reversed Tarot Card Meaning